AnarchyTools/anarchytools.github.io/docs/attool.md

 Examples of features like this include: [xcode-emit](https://github.com/AnarchyTools/xcode-emit).

-To better support this usecase, we've developed an extremely simple plugin model.
+To better support this usecase, we've developed an extremely simple interface to support out-of-process custom tools for Anarchy Tools.

+# Comparison with shell

+Our [shell tool](shell.html) can be used to run any program, not just ones that understand `--key value` syntax.
+Shell is good for when you have an existing program that just needs to run as a phase in your build process.
+Cases like this include `tar`, `find`, and small shell scripts.

+Custom tools allow you to write new software specifically for use from AT.
+By designing to our interface your tool will feel at home in any atpkg file, at the cost of some flexibility for standalone use.
+Cases like this include preprocessors, test runners, atllbuild alternatives, or complex packaging.

-# Programs
+# Design

-Plugins are just programs, that are written to be used from `atbuild`.
+Custom tools are just programs, that are written to be used from `atbuild`.
 You can use them just like any builtin tool:

 ```clojure